for SSAA chorus, piano, and optional violin, cello, 3 percussion

 Poem by Harriet Prescott Spofford

-Published by Elaine Hagenberg Music.
+Published with Elaine Hagenberg Music

 Harriet Prescott Spofford’s poem “By Night” depicts a young woman who discovers a bold new world of thrilling beauty when she ventures beyond her familiar walls.
 A galloping accompaniment underscores this wild discovery, and a soaring wind motif in the vocal line rushes forth as if to take the viewer's breath away.
 A contrasting middle section pauses briefly to meditate on the "beauty born in its Maker's thought" before racing forward again, painting a cinematic scene of wonder and awe.
 An exhilarating piece to close your concert program!